smurfix/buildscad/README.md

 ### Evaluation Order

-Unlike OpenSCAD, our parser does *not* delay evaluation of variables.
+Our parser delays evaluation of variables until they're needed.

 In other words, this …